glasswalk3r/ubuntu-justched/README.md

 Besides, I don't need the JDK in everywhere, in most cases the JVM is good enough.

-I started copying their (WebUpd8) packages definitions and hacking it to get only the JVM related packages creation.
-I started developing also a crawler in Perl to download the JVM, getting information about and generating the respective Debian package files automatically by using
+I started copying their (WebUpd8) packages definitions and hacking it to get only the JVM related packages creation, then developing a web crawler in Perl to download the JVM, getting information it about and generating the respective Debian package files automatically by using
 Template Toolkit.

 Then I discovered (by accident) that Debian already has this great program called [Java-Package](https://wiki.debian.org/JavaPackage), which basically